The A-B-C Strength Formula

 The A-B-C formula for strength and athleticism

-While there’s no set-in-stone “best” way to structure a workout, I’m going to give you my super-secret formula for getting stronger and more athletic.
+While there’s no set-in-stone “best” way to structure a single workout, I’m going to give you my super-secret formula for getting stronger and more athletic by following a system that’s as easy as A-B-C.

 (Note: I borrowed this system from legendary coach, Tony Gentilcore.
 He’s can deadlift a brick house, so he knows what he’s talking about.)